 "Goddard was money from the line, especially in overtime.
 She basically salted the game away for them," noted Twin Valley coach Buddy Hayford.
 "The crowd was as animated and supportive as I’ve seen here.
 It was a great atmosphere for the kids."

-The hosts built a 25-16 lead in the first half, thanks to Lexi Reinertson’s domination on the defensive glass and a sharp-looking offense -- they were patient, moved the ball around quickly and
+The hosts built a 25-16 lead in the first half, thanks to Lexi Reinertson’s domination on the defensive glass and a sharp-looking offense -- they were patient, moved the ball around quickly and got good looks.

 The early highlights for the Wildcats were: Colton Butler’s drive and dish that set up Reinertson for an easy bucket, Abbi Molner’s Princeton pass to Butler for a backdoor layup, and a pair of swishes from downtown by Jordan Niles.